Khan al-Ahmar (village): Responses and delay

 Locals and activists have accused settlers in the nearby Kfar Adumim of purposely allowing sewage to leak down to the village.
 Such flood has occurred twice in October.
 The mayor denied this accusation.

 On 17 October 2018, International Criminal Court prosecutor Fatou Bensouda, in a statement regarding her preliminary examination of the "situation in Palestine", said;

 I have been following with concern the planned eviction of the Bedouin community of Khan al-Ahmar, in the West Bank.
 Evacuation by force now appears imminent, and with it the prospects for further escalation and violence.It bears recalling, as a general matter, that extensive destruction of property without military necessity and population transfers in an occupied territory constitute war crimes under the Rome Statute.

 On 19 October, the Ma'an News Agency reported that a large numbers of Israeli forces surrounded Khan al-Ahmar and sealed off its main entrance, declaring it a closed military zone.
 A day later, the Israeli government has announced that it would postpone the demolition of the village.
 Right wing activists and politicians, including Moti Yogev, condemned the delay and called on Prime Minister Benjamin Netanyahu to rescind it.

 In response to a new petition filed by Regavim (NGO) demanding that the government execute the judgement, the government requested a delay until the new 2019 elections are concluded and a new government in place.

+On 18 July 2021, the new government Foreign Minister Yair Lapid wrote that "Given that the new government was formed recently, and therefore has not yet been able to examine the issue in depth independently and not relying on the conclusions of the previous government, and considering that this is a particularly sensitive issue," he wanted to conduct an in-depth review and the court was asked for a delay until 14 September 2021.
+After 8 extensions up to 1 February 2023, the government asked once more for a further 4 month delay until 1 June 2023.
+The court granted an extension to 1 May for the hearing and to 1 April for the state to file its position.

+On 7 May 2023, Israel's Supreme Court denied the Regavim petition, accepting the government argument that the eviction should be stayed "for current reasons related to the security of a country and its foreign relations" and that the government would itself decide when that would happen.